What I do

 The majority of my research has focused on the nestling period in birds,

-because this is an critical time in which individuals integrate information
+because this is a critical time in which individuals integrate information

 about the state of their environment and their potential adult condition to

 develop adult behavioral strategies.
-As a postdoctoral fellow I will be researching the long-term effects on parental behavior and investment of early-life stress and sibling rivalry in wild house sparrows.
+As a postdoctoral fellow I am researching the long-term effects of early life stress on the behavior, physiology, and parental investment of wild house sparrows.
 Under

 an NSF Graduate Research Fellowship and Dissertation Improvement Grant, my PhD